agorago/agorago.github.io/index.md

 The idea to develop a framework came from a recent engagement where I was looking to see how we can enable developers of a start up to become extremely productive in developing a complex application.
 As a firm believer of [Occam's Razor](https://en.wikipedia.org/wiki/Occam%27s_razor) I believe in simplicity of design to solve even complex problems.

 Go seems to support that thinking.
-As the legendary Rob Pike puts it, "Complexity is multiplicative".
+As Rob Pike puts it, "Complexity is multiplicative".

 <a name='thewhat'/>
 # Why do we need a framework?